-Folate [as (6S)-5-methyltetrahydrofolic acid, glucosamine salt, Quatrefolic®] (432 mcg) Folic acid is mainly found in fruits and vegetables.
+Folic acid is mainly found in fruits and vegetables.
 Dark, leafy greens, oranges, orange juice, beans, peas and Brewer’s yeast are the best sources.
-Folic acid plays a key role by boosting the benefits of B12 supplementation.
-These two B vitamins join forces and work together in maintaining normal red blood cells.
+Folic acid boosts the benefits of B12 supplementation.
+These two B vitamins join forces and work together to help maintain normal red blood cells.
 Folic acid assists in the normal utilization of amino acids and proteins, as well as supporting the construction of the material for DNA and RNA synthesis, which is necessary for all bodily functions.
 Scientific studies have found that when working in tandem with folic acid, B12 is capable of promoting normal homocysteine levels.
-This works toward supporting a healthy cardiovascular and nervous system.*
+This works toward supporting a healthy cardiovascular and nervous system.

 Vitamin B2 is found in liver, dairy products, dark green vegetables and some types of seafood.
 Vitamin B2 serves as a coenzyme, working with other B vitamins.
 It promotes healthy red blood cell formation, supports the nervous system, respiration, antibody production and normal human growth.
-It supports healthy skin, nails, hair growth and promotes normal thyroid activity (a healthy thyroid is essential in maintaining a healthy weight, among other things).
-Vitamin B2 supports the body's ability to turn food into energy as a part of the electron transport chain, driving cellular energy on the micro-level.
+It supports healthy skin, nails, hair growth and helps regulate thyroid activity (a healthy thyroid is essential in maintaining a healthy weight, among other things).
+Vitamin B2 plays a crucial role in turning food into energy as a part of the electron transport chain, driving cellular energy on the micro-level.
 Riboflavin can be useful for pregnant or lactating women, as well as athletes due to their higher caloric needs.
-Vitamin B2 also promotes the normal breakdown of fats.
+Vitamin B2 also aids in the breakdown of fats.
 Vitamin B2 is water-soluble and cannot be stored by the body except in insignificant amounts.
 It must be replenished daily.*

 Poultry, fish, whole grains and bananas are the main dietary sources of vitamin B6.
-B6 is a co-factor required for protein and amino acid metabolism, and helps maintain proper fluid balance.
-It also assists in the maintenance of healthy red and white blood cells, which keeps our body healthy.
-Vitamin B6 promotes normal hemoglobin synthesis (hemoglobin is the protein portion of red blood cells which carries oxygen throughout the body).
-Because vitamin B6 is involved in the synthesis of neurotransmitters in the brain and nerve cells, it has been recommended as a nutrient to support mental function, specifically mood.
+B6 is a co-factor required for protein and amino acid metabolism and helps maintain proper fluid balance.
+It also assists in the maintenance of healthy red and white blood cells which keeps our body healthy.
+Vitamin B6 is required for hemoglobin synthesis (hemoglobin is the protein portion of red blood cells which carries oxygen throughout the body).
+Because vitamin B6 is involved in the synthesis of neurotransmitters in the brain and nerve cells, it has been recommended as a nutrient to enhance mental function, specifically mood.
 Athletic supplements often include vitamin B6 because it promotes the conversion of glycogen to glucose for energy in muscle tissue.
 Vitamin B6, when taken with folic acid, has been shown to help maintain normal plasma levels of homocysteine, which promotes optimal cardiovascular health.
-Vitamin B6 should be administered as a part of a complex of other B vitamins for best results.*
+Vitamin B6 should be administered as a part of a complex of other B-vitamins for best results.*

 Potassium is an electrolyte stored in the muscles.
 Foods rich in potassium include bananas, oranges, cantaloupe, avocado, raw spinach, cabbage and celery.
 Potassium is an essential macromineral that helps maintain fluid balance in the body.
 It also plays a role in a wide variety of biochemical and physiological processes.
 Among other things, potassium promotes the transmission of nerve impulses, the contraction of cardiac, skeletal and smooth muscle, the production of energy, the synthesis of nucleic acids and the maintenance of normal blood pressure.*

 In 1928, it was first suggested that high potassium intake could help maintain cardiovascular health.
-Potassium promotes normal muscle relaxation and helps maintain normal insulin release.
+Potassium promotes normal muscle relaxation and insulin release.
 It also promotes glycogen and protein synthesis.
 Potassium is an electrolyte that promotes normal heartbeat.
-Potassium promotes the normal release of energy from protein, fat and carbohydrates during metabolism.
-Potassium helps maintain normal water balance, supports recovery from exercise and the elimination of wastes.
+Potassium is important in releasing energy from protein, fat and carbohydrates during metabolism.
+Potassium helps regulate water balance, aids in recovery from exercise and helps with the elimination of wastes.
 Sodium and potassium are two of the most important ions in maintaining the homeostatic equilibrium of the body fluids.*

 Thiamin promotes normal carbohydrate metabolism and nerve function.
 Thiamin is required for a healthy nervous system, and supports the production of certain neurotransmitters which have an important role in muscle function.
 It supports the digestive process, increases energy and helps promote mental clarity.*

-Biotin can be found in food sources, such as egg yolks, peanuts, beef liver, milk, cereals, almonds and Brewer’s yeast.
+Biotin can be found in food sources such as egg yolks, peanuts, beef liver, milk, cereals, almonds and Brewer’s yeast.
 Biotin promotes healthy cell growth, the production of fatty acids, metabolism of fats and amino acids.
 It supports the citric acid cycle, which is the process in which energy is generated during exercise.
 Biotin is also helpful in maintaining steady blood sugar levels.
-Biotin is often recommended for maintaining strong hair and nails.*
+Biotin is often recommended for strengthening hair and nails.*